rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 You have to provide these steps for all your files.

 Your file is available at `/yourthemename-theme/styles.css`.
-Add this css-reference  by using the `MakeHeadHtml()`:
+Add this CSS-reference  by using the `MakeHeadHtml()`:

 ```C#
 public string MakeHeadHtml()